tonikelope/coronapoker/docs/GDX_MIGRATION_PHASE2_PROGRESS.md

 - Extract identity/crypto orchestration beyond the process CSPRNG.
 - Replace the transitional `Helpers.PROPERTIES`/`SwingServiceBridge` exposure
   with typed configuration and appearance projections.
-- Extract updates as a typed shared service.
+- Move updater download/process handoff and MOD update networking out of Swing and `Helpers` into typed process services.
 - Connect GDX audiovisual playback to the process `AudioService` without changing or approximating the canonical demo renderer and without starting a second music/audio owner.